Comparison of three-dimensional and two-dimensional statistical mechanics of shear layers for flow between two parallel plates: Results and discussion

 \section{Results and discussion}

-There is no reason to expect that the velocity profiles found from the two quite different system of equations, (1)-(2) and (1),(3),(4), coincide.
+There is no reason to expect that the velocity profiles found from the two quite different system of equations, \eref{eq:general}-\eref{eq:prob1} and \eref{eq:general},\eref{eq:ev}, \eref{eq:prob2}, coincide.
 Nevertheless, this turns out to be the case: the velocity profiles are practically indistinguishable.
-More precisely: for each $\beta$ from "$3D$ problem" (1),(3),(4) there is $\beta$ from "$2D$ problem" (1)-(2) for which the velocity profiles practically coincide.
+More precisely: for each $\beta$ from "$3D$ problem" \eref{eq:general},\eref{eq:ev}, \eref{eq:prob2}, there is $\beta$ from "$2D$ problem" \eref{eq:general}-\eref{eq:prob1} for which the velocity profiles practically coincide.